dsuryd/dotNetify-Elements/DevApp/server/Docs/Structure/Card.md

 ﻿## Card

 The element to display other elements in a card-like container.
-It can include header and footer, either as components passed as properties, or nested along with the content and marked with HTML `<header>` and `<footer>` elements.
+It can include header and footer, either as components passed as properties, or nested along with the content and marked with HTML tags `<header>` and `<footer>`.

 [inset]